FIU Cuba Poll

 The FIU Cuba Poll is administered to randomly selected Cuban-American residents of Miami-Dade County, Florida.
 The sample is generated from telephone exchanges using standard random-digit-dialing procedures that ensure that each phone has an equal chance of being chosen for the sample.
 Interviews are conducted with respondents who have both land-line phones and cell phones.
 The large size of the sample allows for a complete demographic analysis of the Cuban-American population in Miami-Dade County.
 Bilingual interviewers conduct the survey in Spanish and English.

 The Cuban Research Institute, the Institute for Public Opinion Research, the Center for Labor Research and Studies, and the Department of Global and Sociocultural Studies have cosponsored the FIU Cuba Poll in the past.
-The Brookings Institution, the Cuba Study Group, the Ford Foundation, The Miami Herald, and the Christopher Reynolds Foundation have funded the poll.
+The Brookings Institution, the Cuba Study Group, the Ford Foundation, The Miami Herald, the Christopher Reynolds Foundation, and the Trimpa Group have funded the poll.

 Click on the appropriate link to see the results of the poll: